openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 ## Delivery suspended

-  * There is no suspend button anymore
+  * There is no suspend button anymore.
   * During profile switches, dash must suspend delivery before setting the new basal profile.
 If communication fails between the two commands, then delivery can be suspended.
 When this happens:
      - There will be no insulin delivery, that includes Basal, SMB, Manual bolusing etc.
      - There might be notification that one of the commands is unconfirmed: this depends on when the failure happened.